 For certain applications, a flatbed scanner might be recommended.
 This determination is usually made based upon unique originals that can not be scanned through a flatbed scanner.
 Volume is also an important consideration when determining the potential necessity of a flatbed scanner.
 There are a few options available for roll fed scanners that may make a roll fed scanner a more viable option than a flatbed.

-Software packages are another important consideration in choosing a scanner.
+Software packages are another important consideration in choosing a large document or wide format scanner.
 Some available scanner interface software is more involved, presenting the end user with a greater number of image manipulation options, and file options.
 Some users have crisp originals, lower file format requirements, and prefer the ease of use of a lighter software package.
 Others however, require the ability to correct image quality issues when the original is difficult, or may require more advanced file options, or even RIP technology.
 All of the Large Format Scanners are sold with their own software packages, each with different features.
 There are often upgrade packages, or other compatible packages available.

 All Large Format Scanners produce Raster Images, which you can think of as a photo image.
 Many Large Format Scanner users want to use these images in a CAD or CAD environment.
 While some prefer to bring these pictures into their CAD authoring software, there are programs available that can help convert the Raster picture into a Vector image that can be altered in a CAD program.